About Us

 Trainer/Curriculum Developer

-Katie Langland has developed and delivered numerous health education programs, professional trainings, counseling sessions, and community-based programs focusing on health promotion and disease prevention.
-As a Peace Corps Volunteer, Ms. Langland served as a Community Development and Health Educator in four rural indigenous Guatemalan communities.
-For several years she has dedicated her time as a literacy volunteer at bilingual schools and community based organizations.
-She is a certified Elementary Education teacher and a certified Langevin Instructional Designer and Developer, Master Trainer, and a Performance Consultant.
+Katie Langland (she/her/ella) is a Public Health professional with more than 25 years of experience.
+She has developed and delivered numerous health education programs, professional trainings, counseling sessions, and community-based programs focusing on health promotion and disease prevention.
+She has worked in Patient Navigation, COVID-19, HIV/STI prevention, Motivational Interviewing, and reducing alcohol exposed pregnancies.
+As a Peace Corps Volunteer, Katie served as a Community Health Worker in rural, indigenous Guatemalan and Panamanian communities.
 She has obtained degrees in Spanish, International Studies, Elementary Education, and an Anthropology Masters with a focus on Political Ecology and Sustainability.

 Lucille Johnson, PhD(h)